opencivicdata/ocd-division-ids/README.md

     * CSV files can be named descriptively but their names are not guaranteed not to change.
 A recommended convention is to name them according to the source data.
 For example:
         * `state-nc-census.csv` covers census defined entities.
         * `state-nc-education.csv` could cover just board of education data for NC.
-    * Each CSV file consists of two or more columns: @id and any additional fields.
+    * Each CSV file consists of two or more columns: id and any additional fields.
 * ``types.md`` is a registry of defined types.
 When creating a new file, the registry of types should be consulted.

 ## Examples